-This guide covers HIPAA compliance on Google Cloud Platform.
-HIPAA compliance for G Suite is covered separately.
+This guide covers HIPAA compliance on Google Cloud.
+HIPAA compliance for Google Workspace is covered separately.

 This guide is for informational purposes only.
 Google does not intend the information or recommendations in this guide to constitute legal advice.
 Each customer is responsible for independently evaluating its own particular use of the services as appropriate to support its legal compliance obligations.